BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 ## Global Code Chunk Options:
 On each of our two plots we set the options separately (though we used the same options and values).
 However, we may have quite a few code chunks in our paper and it might be a lot of work to keep track of what options we're using throughout the paperWe can automate this process by setting the options once at the beginning of the document (FIXME same with libraries?).
 Then, each code chunk that runs will refer to the default options we set one time at the beginning of the file.

-To set global options that apply to every chunk in your file, call we will call `knitr::opts_chunk$set` in a code chunk right after our yaml header.
+To set global options that apply to every chunk in your file, call we will call `knitr::opts_chunk$set` in a new code chunk right after our yaml header.
 Knitr will treat each option that you pass to knitr::opts_chunk$set as a global default.

+`{r setup, echo = FALSE}`
+`knitr::opts_chunk$set(echo = FALSE)`

 *Code chunk options must all appear on the same line, no returns

-ok, now let's go back and remove the options we set in the individual code chunks & since we've set the global options in the document instead.
+Alright! now let's go back and remove the options we set in the individual code chunks & since we've set the global options in the document instead.

-“If I’m writing a report for a collaborator, I’ll often use include=FALSE to suppress all of the code and largely just include figures.” - Karl Broman
+> ## Tip: Yaml chunk options

-*Note: We can also tweak some settings in our yaml which changes how code chunks are displayed.
+> We can also tweak some settings in our yaml which changes how code chunks are displayed.
 We're not going to get into this in the workshop, but many of the same options you set in your global code chunk settings are also configurable in the yaml.
+{: .callout}

 #### load our libraries and data "globally"
 We can actually make our lives easier in one other way too.
-So far we've loaded the library and dataframe we need in each code chunk individually which so far has meant we've loaded the `tidyverse` library twice.
-Instead we can do this all at the beginning which lets us avoid the repitition.
+So far we've loaded the library `tidyverse` and dataframe `data1` we need in the first code chunk.
+Now if we want to replace, say Figure 3 (which we will do next) we may end up loading the library twice and the data for figure 3.

+Instead, we can do this all at the beginning of our document which lets us avoid the repitition.
 Once libraries and data are loaded they are available for the rest of the rmd document.
-So, if we load libraries and data at the start, when there is code that calls on them it's already available.
+So, if we load libraries and data at the start, when there is code that calls on them further down in the document it's already available.
 This also makes it easier for us to keep track of all the libraries and data we need to use in any given document.
 If anything needs to be tweaked, we don't need to search through every code chunk in our rmd document to make a change.

 {r load-data-libraries}
-FIXME
+ADD: load `data1`,
+ADD: load(tidyverse)

 > ## CHALLENGE 9.3 - Add a code chunk on your own
 >